 Edward I's castles were English islands in the middle of angry Wales.
 Most were built with a fortified grid-plan town attached and then filled with English settlers.

 If you want to visit some Welsh castle towns but don't have time for the whole region, head for North Wales, where my preferred home base is the town of Conwy.
 Built in the 1280s to give Edward I a toehold in Wales, it also served as a busy port, back when much of England was roofed with Welsh slate.
-Today it boasts the best medieval walls in Britain, a protective castle dramatically situated on a rock overlooking the sea, and an appealing harborfront that locals treat like a town square.
+Today it boasts the best medieval walls in Britain, an appealing harborfront that locals treat like a town square, and a protective castle strikingly set on a rock overlooking the sea.
+It's my favorite of the Welsh castles, with plenty of climbable ramparts and towers, a scale model of the town as it might have looked in 1312, and fantastic views.

-While Conwy oozes with Welsh charm, the most famous Welsh fortress is half an hour's drive away at Caernarfon Castle, where the last two Princes of Wales were invested.
+While not located in as charming a town, the most famous Welsh fortress is half an hour's drive away at Caernarfon Castle, where the last two Princes of Wales were invested.
 (An "investiture" is a royal ceremony similar to a coronation; Prince Charles had his in 1969.)
 Like Conwy, Caernarfon is an Edward I garrison town — the city still follows the original medieval grid plan laid within its well-preserved ramparts.
 Modeled after the striped, angular walls of ancient Constantinople, the castle, though impressive, was never finished and never really used.
 Despite its unfinished state, it's fun to climb around, especially its huge Eagle Tower.

 For one of Britain's most beautiful castles, visit the romantic little village of Beaumaris on the Isle of Anglesey, about a 30-minute drive northeast from Caernarfon.
 Beaumaris originated, like other castle towns, as an English "green zone" in the 13th century, surrounded by Welsh guerrillas.
 Today, it feels genuinely Welsh, with a fine harborfront, lots of colorful shops and eateries, a fascinating Victorian prison (now a museum), and the remains of an idyllic castle.